Office location: University Center 245

 Studio Violin, Studio Viola

-BA-Music Education Luther College; MM-Voice Performance University of Nebraska-Lincoln; DM-Voice Performance The Florida State University
+BA-Music Education Luther College; MM-Voice Performance University of Nebraska-Lincoln; Further graduate study towards the DM-Voice Performance The Florida State University

-Baritone Brian Leeper is Voice Area Coordinator at UW-Whitewater.
-In demand as a soloist and clinician, he has presented master classes and recitals at numerous Universities across the United States.
+Baritone Brian Leeper currently teaches studio voice, opera workshop and men's chorus at UW-Whitewater.
+In demand as a soloist and clinician, he has presented master classes and recitals at numerous Universities across the United States, Canada and Europe.
 Frequently appearing as soloist in Oratorio and Opera, Mr. Leeper has performed over twenty major roles with opera companies in the US and abroad.
 He made his New York City debut performing the role of Dulcamara in Donezetti's L'Elisir d'Amore at CAMI Hall.